Temple Square: North and South Visitors' Centers

 Beginning in 1963, two visitors' centers, called the North Visitors' Center and the South Visitors' Center, were constructed on temple square.
 The North Visitors' Center was built first and featured a replica of the Christus.
 The Christus was in a room called the Rotunda with large windows, and a domed ceiling painted with heavenly bodies meant to reflect the sky on April 6, 1830, the day that the Church was founded.
 The visitors' centers and grounds are staffed by full-time sister missionaries and senior missionary couples exclusively; no single male missionaries are called to serve on Temple Square.
 The sister missionaries serving on Temple Square are from around the world, speaking enough languages to cater to the majority of visitors.
 Beginning with the 2002 Winter Olympic Games in Salt Lake City, the sister missionaries have been wearing tags with the national flags of their home country along with their missionary name tags.

-On April 19, 2019, church leaders announced that the South Visitors' Center will be demolished as part of a massive renovation project that will begin December 29, 2019.
+On April 19, 2019, church leaders announced that the South Visitors' Center would be demolished as part of a massive renovation project that began on December 29, 2019.
 Two smaller visitors' pavilions will take its place.
 On June 10, 2021, it was announced that the North Visitors' Center would be demolished as well.
 It will be replaced by a garden designed as contemplative space.